-We put OTC hearing aids from top brands like Apple, Eargo, Lexie, and Sennheiser through rigorous tests to find out which ones work best and are easiest to use
+We put OTC hearing aids from brands like Apple, MDHearing, and Yeasound through rigorous tests to find out which ones work best and are easiest to use

 Our tests of OTC hearing aids employed professional audiology equipment, CR’s user experience experts, and panelists with hearing loss.